 The HPA160 uses simple controls (one of which is a touch control – I’ll go into more detail later) and has a black satin plastic body.
-The controls are accentuated by a nice satin silver trim around the gloss block and satin silver control section.
+The controls are accentuated by a nice satin silver trim around the gloss black and satin silver control section.

 Unboxing the HPA160 and first impressions

 Unfortunately because of some distractions I had to delay opening my HPA160 after picking up.
-Finally I got my hands on it!
+Finally, I got my hands on it!
 Upon opening it I found the same level of quality I experienced with the larger HPA200, it’s bigger brother for large rooms.
 The packaging was both of good quality and appeared to be environment-friendly as it was made from recycled cardboard material.